gradle/gradle/platforms/documentation/docs/src/docs/release/notes.md

 For more details on how to perform a graph traversal, see [Programmatic Dependency Resolution](userguide/programmatic_dependency_resolution.html).

-#### Introduced Isolated Projects safe project path accessor on `ProjectDependency`

-This release introduces `ProjectDependency#getPath()` for accessing the identity of the target project.

 <a name="config-cache"></a>
 ### Configuration cache improvements